aspose-email/Aspose.Email-for-.NET/README.md

 Aspose.Email for .NET is implemented using Managed C# and can be used with any .NET based languages including C#, VB.NET, J# and so on.
 Aspose.Email for .NET can be integrated with any kind of application on Windows, Linux, Mac OS X and Xamarin Platforms.

-## Getting Started with Aspose.Email for .NET
+## Get Started with Aspose.Email for .NET

 Are you ready to give Aspose.Email for .NET a try?
 Simply execute `Install-Package Aspose.Email` from Package Manager Console in Visual Studio to fetch the NuGet package.
 If you already have Aspose.Email for .NET and want to upgrade the version, please execute `Update-Package Aspose.Email` to get the latest version.

-## Create an Email Message & Save it in MSG Format using C# Code
+## Create an Email Message in MSG Format

 ```csharp
 // create an instance of the MailMessage class